elonen/clapshot/README.md

  1. Install and start Docker
  2. At the top level (not "server/" or "client/"), run `make debian-docker`

-This will build Debian packages and put them in the ``dist_deb/`` directory.
+This will build Debian packages and put them in the `dist_deb/` directory.

 You can also build everything directly on your system, but Docker is cleaner and doesn't require installing extra dependecies.
-See Makefiles and Dockerfiles for details on explicit building.
+See Makefiles and Dockerfiles for details.

 ## Running tests